roldanjr/pomatez-website/contents/features/index.md

 ---
 title: App's Features
-subTitle: This app comes with a lot of useful features that might help you to be more productive and effective.
+subTitle: List of features that might help you be more productive and effective.

 featureList:
   - icon: copy